Fresh, real-world examples plus expert tactics small businesses can borrow

 The confident KTM voice is almost like that of an assertive and fearless friend, pushing you to go beyond your limits because you can—and because you’re going to love it!

 Theirs are powerful (and fast) machines, which is why their brand voice has an appropriately energetic style.
+Their brand voice matches their product.

-How do they achieve that?
 Through meticulous phrasing (“the ultimate weapon in the battle for one hundredths of a second”) as well as relatively short and sometimes even abrupt sentences like “Everything 100%”.

 KTM: Bold, adventurous, confident and authoritative

-And there you have it – five totally different examples of brand voice for your reference.
-What did you think of them?
+And there you have it.
+Five totally different examples of brand voice for your reference.

-• Were they successful in shedding light on their own personalities?
+- Were they successful in shedding light on their own personalities?

-• Did how they write influence your perception of them?
+- Did how they write influence your perception of them?

-• Were they successful in setting themselves apart from other brands you know of with similar products / services?
+- Were they successful in setting themselves apart from other brands you know of with similar products/services?

 I hope you walk away from this post inspired to establish your brand’s voice.
 But more importantly, that you gained a better understanding of how to put brand voice to outstanding use!